Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Range

-mapFowler's toad is found in most areas of eastern United States from southern New Hampshire south to northern Florida and west to Michigan, eastern Oklahoma and eastern Texas.
-Fowler's toad is also found in Canada on the banks of e Erie.
+mapFowler's toad is found in most areas of eastern United States from southern New Hampshire south to northern Florida and west to Michigan, eastern Oklahoma, and eastern Texas.
+Fowler's toad is also found in Canada on the banks of the Erie.

 Habitat

-Fowler's ToadFowler's toad is found woodlands, meadows, prairies, ditches, roadsides, gardens, yards, sand dunes, and lake shores.
-It prefers areas with loose sandy of gravelly soil that it can burrow into.
+Fowler's ToadFowler's toad is found in woodlands, meadows, prairies, ditches, roadsides, gardens, yards, sand dunes, and lake shores.
+It prefers areas with sandy or gravelly soil that it can easily burrow into.

 Diet